Q-SKADOO/cpp-exercises/README.md

 # cpp-exercises

-Exercises to obtain a foundational knowledge of c++ programming.
+Exercises as a beginning step to obtaining a foundational knowledge of c++ programming.
 From Julio to Q

 ## Exercise 1